nextgis/docs_ngweb/source/op_install.rst

 Keep in mind that ``COLLECTOR_HUB_URL`` and ``TRACKER_HUB_URL`` variables are used only in the Extended edition.
 If they are not present, you don't have to add them.
 Variables ``NEXTGISID_INSTANCE_NGID`` and ``NEXTGISID_ADMINISTRATOR_NGID`` are pre-filled in the docker-compose.yaml file provided by NextGIS.
 After making all the edits save the file and close the text editor.

 If the software is deployed to a server without Internet access, at this stage you need to upload all the necessary Docker images to your server.
-Contact NextGIS support team to get image archives, upload them to the server, then run the command to load the images from the archives:
+Generate a single-file image archive using the tool `NextGIS Container Registry export <https://toolbox.nextgis.com/t/ngcr_export>`_, upload them to the server, then run the command to load the images from the archives:

 .. code:: bash